 After that, you can search on the internet to see whether your chipset supports monitor mode or not.

-List of Wifi Chipsets that Support Monitor Mode
+List of WiFi Chipsets That Support Monitor Mode

-As I said above, monitor mode is not supported on all wifi chipsets.
-If your hardware doesn’t support monitor mode, then you cannot use that hardware for monitoring purposes and you will need to buy external wifi hardware that supports monitor mode.
-We have listed out some of the chipsets that you can consider buying.
+If your system hardware doesn’t support monitor mode, then you cannot use that hardware for monitoring purposes, and you need to buy external wifi hardware that supports monitor mode.

 - Atheros AR9271